-The Student Equity and Achievement Program (SEAP) is designed to promote student success.
-It ensures fair and consistent course placement and access to campus resources.
-SEAP provides the opportunity for students to pursue their educational objectives.
-The primary purpose of the SEAP is to enhance student success.
-The SEAP agreement acknowledges responsibility of both the college and the student to attain this objective.
-All students will participate in some form of the SEAP.
-For the college, the SEAP agreement includes providing an admissions process, orientation to college, student services, pre-enrollment placement, counseling and advisement on course selection, a curriculum or program of courses, follow-up on student progress with referral to support services when needed, and a program of institutional research and evaluation.
+The Student Success and Support Program (SSSP) is a process designed to promote student success.
+It ensures fair and consistent assessment, course placement, and access to campus resources.
+SSSP provides the opportunity for students to pursue their educational objectives.

+The primary purpose of the SSSP is to enhance student success.
+The SSSP agreement acknowledges responsibility of both the college and the student to attain this objective.
+All students will participate in some form of the SSSP.
+For the college, the SSSP agreement includes providing an admissions process, orientation to college, student services, pre-enrollment placement, counseling and advisement on course selection, a curriculum or program of courses, follow-up on student progress with referral to support services when needed, and a program of institutional research and evaluation.

 For the student, the agreement includes a general identification of an educational goal at the point of enrollment and declaration of a specific educational objective after reaching 15 college units.
 Students agree to be responsible for consistent class attendance, to complete assigned coursework, and to maintain constructive progress toward their educational goals.
-Students agree to participate in orientation, counseling and other follow-up services as designated by the college to help them reach their educational goal
+Students agree to participate in orientation, assessment, counseling and other follow-up services as designated by the college to help them reach their educational goal